 Explore the #1 City in the World!

 Charleston, SC is America’s most beautifully preserved architectural and historic treasure, rich with over 300 years of heritage.
 The Holy City is equally acclaimed for its contributions to the arts and humanities.
-In addition to endless sunshine and romantic carriage rides, visitors to Historic Charleston enjoy year round festivals and entertainment.
+In addition to endless sunshine and romantic carriage rides, visitors to our Charleston historic district hotel will enjoy year round festivals and entertainment.

 Charleston City Market